frankbydefault/Technical-Test-String-Calculator/Python/Reflections.md

 I had to store the negative numbers, so I created an empty list on which it adds the negative numbers as it finds them.
 So, for the validation I checked if the array was empty, if not I printed the error message and added the array as a string.
 If it was empty then there where no negative numbers found.

 Since I was aading an exception, then I also modified my other edge cases to have an exception instead of returning 0.
 So is more descriptive of what is actually happening and why is failing.

+## Task 6: Ignoring Giants

+This task was more straight foward.
+As in the last task, I implemented the filtering requirement by adding a conditional statement inside the loop.

+The problem said that we should ignore numbers larger than 1000, so I only counted numbers being 1000 or smaller.
+So, any number bigger than 1000 is skipped and not included in the final sum.